 Is the subject matter appropriate for the MRI program?
-Refer to Section II.A for General Information on the MRI program.
-Is the subject matter appropriate for NSF?
+Refer to Section II.A for General Information on the MRI program Is the subject matter appropriate for NSF?
 Refer to Section II.B: Eligible Fields of Science and Engineering.
 Is the performing organization adhering to the proposal submission limit?
 Refer to Section IV.
 Are font sizes and margins consistent with the Grant Proposal Guide?
-Cover Sheet (Refer to Section V.A: Full Proposal Preparation Instructions): Is the proposal properly identified as "MRI:Acquisition", "MRI:Development", "MRI Consortium:Acquisition", or

-"MRI Consortium: Development" on the Cover Sheet?
+Cover Sheet (Refer to Section V.A: Full Proposal Preparation Instructions): Is the proposal properly identified as " MRI:Acquisition", " MRI:Development", " MRI Consortium:Acquisition", or " MRI Consortium:Development" on the Cover Sheet?
 If the instrument is to be placed at a facility of another Federal agency or one of their FFRDCs, has the proposal been properly structured and identified as a Consortium proposal?
 Project Summary (Refer to Section V.A: Full Proposal Preparation Instructions): Is the Project Summary 1 page or less in length?
-Does the Project Summary explicitly address the Intellectual Merit of the proposed work in separate paragraphs?

-Does the Project Summary explicitly address the Broader Impacts of the proposed work in a separate paragraph?
-Project Description (Refer to Section V.A: Full Proposal Preparation Instructions): Is the Project Description 15 pages or less in length, and does it also address both Intellectual Merit and Broader Impacts?
+Does the Project Summary consist of an overview, a statement on the intellectual merit of the proposed activity, and a statement on the broader impacts of the proposed activity?
+Project Description (Refer to Section V.A: Full Proposal Preparation Instructions):

+Is the Project Description 15 pages or less in length, and does it also address both Intellectual Merit and Broader Impacts?
+When appropriate, does Section a2 of the Project Description clearly convey that the proposal is for instrument development (Track 2)?
 Has the location of the instrument been identified and explained?
 Are Results from Prior MRI Support, if applicable, addressed?
 Has an adequate management plan been included in a separate section?
 Budget: (Refer to Section V.B on Budgetary Information): Are all of the items in the budget eligible costs?
 Is the magnitude of the budget request consistent with the solicitation and the proposed project?
 Is a subaward included as part of the proposal?
 If yes, has the amount of the subaward been included in the Budget Pages, and has a separate subaward budget been included?
 If applicable, is there a statement from the subawardee sponsored research office certifying that this proposal is included in the organization's proposal limit?
-Is cost-sharing required? $\underline{}$ If yes, is the correct amount (30% of the total project cost, not 30% of the NSF request) listed in the Budget Pages?
+Is cost-sharing required?
+If yes, is the correct amount (precisely 30% of the total project cost, not 30% of the NSF request) listed in the Budget Pages?
 If yes, is there a letter (one-page maximum) of commitment from the organization, included in the supplemental documentation, confirming the source and availability of funds?
 Supplemental Documents: Refer to Section V.A: Proposal Preparation Instructions.
 Has a (up to two pages) Data Management Plan been included?
-Is there a statement(s) indicating the type (Ph.Dgranting institution of higher education, non-Ph.Dgranting institution of higher education, or non-degree-granting organization) of each performing organization, including subawardees ?
+Is there a template-provided statement(s) indicating the type (Ph.Dgranting institution of higher education, non-Ph.Dgranting institution of higher education, or non-degree-granting organization) of each performing organization, including subawardees?
 Is there a (two-page maximum) letter that documents the organization's commitment for operation and maintenance of the instrument, and also includes a list and status of the MRI awards made to the organization during the previous five years?
+Have vendor quotes been provided?
 If applicable, is a postdoctoral mentoring plan included?
 Is the proper format of any included statements of collaboration followed?
-Has only required or encouraged supplemental documentation been included? $\underline{\hspace{0.3cm}}$ Have all subawardees (when applicable) included statements acknowledging that this proposal is included in their submission limit?
+Has only required or encouraged supplemental documentation been included?
+Have all subawardees (when applicable) included statements acknowledging that this proposal is included in their submission limit?
 Single Copy Documents ls an optional, but encouraged, list of suggested reviews included?